 It’s Halloween season once again.
 This time of year brings out all of the traditional monsters and legends of monsters.
 Werewolves, mummies, the undead, zombies, witches all just seem a little bit more possible, a little bit more real, during this time of the year.
 Vampires are one of the hallmarks of Halloween and while it’s unlikely you will run in the real-life Count Dracula, it can be stated that vampires do exist in the pest world.

 Although thinking about blood-feeding bugs can be fun for those who like horror and those sorts of things, the fact remains some of these blood-suckers can actually do some harm.
 So, if you find you have an infestation of any of the vampire-like insects listed below, contact Ehrlich to have them taken care of.
 Now, however, here are the top five vampire insects in existence.

-- Fleas – you probably are aware that fleas are common pests for your pets.
+You probably are aware that fleas are common pests for your pets.
 However, did you know that what makes your dog or cat itch so much is the fact the fleas are feeding on them, sucking their blood?
-The intrusion of the chemicals they use to keep the blood flowing causes the itching.
+The intrusion of the chemicals they use to keep the blood flowing causes itching.
 Fleas also reproduce very fast and can really make your pet’s life miserable.
 They also have no qualms about jumping over to humans to feed.
 Fleas have been linked to diseases, however, such as Bubonic Plague, which nearly wiped out more than half the world during the Middle Ages.
-A flea infestation should be taken care of quickly of one develops.
+A flea infestation should be taken care of quickly if one develops.

 If you have noticed one or more of these pests around your home, are worried that you might have an infestation, or think they might be in your home, contact the experts at Ehrlich Pest Control.
 We’ll come up with a solution to get rid of vampire pests and other pests, and help prevent them from returning.